 When it comes to food and drink, you must try kaiseki, a traditional haute meal of small dishes that highlight seasonal ingredients, for which Kyoto is known.
 Before you skip town, be sure to attend a tea ceremony.
-There are plenty of places to do so in the city, but, if you're feeling adventurous, take the 30-minute train ride from Kyoto Station to Uji, famed for its green tea, where you can sit in on one at Tsuen, the oldest tea house in Japan and possibly the world.
+There are plenty of places to do so in the city, but, if you're feeling adventurous, take the 30-minute train ride from Kyoto to Uji, which is famed for its green tea.
+In Uji, head to Tsuen Tea, the oldest tea house in Japan, for an unforgettable tea ceremony.

 Most shrines and temples offer free admission, though some Buddhist temples charge a very small admission of 300 to 600 yen (approximately $2.80 to $5.55).
 At those that do charge, you can often access the gardens for free.
 For example, Kiyomizu-Dera temple -- a UNESCO World Heritage Site -- charges an entrance fee, but you can opt for a free pass to explore the surrounding gates and gardens.
 For an afternoon pick-me-up, cafes around town with gardens will give you access to their oasis, a cup of tea, and a sweet for around 500 yen (about $4.60 USD).

 Kyoto has an easy-to-use subway and bus system.
 A daily bus pass costs 600 yen (about. $5.55 USD) and will pay off quickly if you’re trying to hit temples in different areas of the city.
 Or, consider purchasing more comprehensive Kyoto Sightseeing Pass.
 (1,200 yen, or around $11 for a two-day pass).
 The pass can be used on city buses, the subway, and other buses operated by the Kyoto Bus company.
 Tip: When you arrive at Kyoto Station, take the escalators to the top of the tower for a 360-degree view of the city for free.
 Additionally, Kyoto is one of the best biking cities in Asia.
 Rent a bike and explore the city for about 1,000 yen (about $9) per day.
 Some hotels also offer free bike rentals.